OCLD Interview Questions with Answers

 42. STILL WINE: It is a wine obtained by natural fermentation without any effervescence or higher alcoholic content.

-43. CARAFE: It is a wide-mouthed glass or metal bottle with a lip or spout, for holding and serving beverages.
+43. CARAFE: It is a wide-mouthed glass or metal bottle with a lip or spout for holding and serving beverages.

-45. GROSSE LAGE: It is the collection of Vineyards from a village having the same soil, terrain, and climate.
+45. GROSSE LAGE: It is the collection of vineyards from a village having the same soil, terrain, and climate.

 46. TROCKEN: It means dry.